-Pak Court acquits former Prime Minister Nawaz Sharif in 37-year-old 'bribe' case | Politics
+Pak court acquits former prime minister Nawaz Sharif in 37-year-old 'bribe' case | Politics

-Elections in the country are due in October after the tenure of the incumbent government ends on August 13.
+A Pakistani accountability court has acquitted former prime minister Nawaz Sharif in a 37-year-old case alleging that he transferred a ''precious state land'' here in the capital of Punjab province to one of the country's leading media barons as a ''bribe''.

-A Pakistani court on Saturday acquitted former prime minister Nawaz Sharif in a 37-year-old case related to him allegedly transferring a ''precious state land'' to one of the country's leading media house owner as a ''bribe''.
+Saturday's ruling came days after the federal government led by Prime Minister Shehbaz Sharif, the younger brother of Pakistan Muslim League-Nawaz (PML-N) supremo Nawaz Sharif, made crucial amendments to laws to lift the life-long ban on politicians.
+The 73-year-old three-time former prime minister's acquittal may allow him to contest and lead PML-N in the next general election scheduled later this year.

 ''An Accountability Court in Lahore acquitted three-time premier Nawaz Sharif in a case related to illegal transfer of 54-kanal (6.75 acres) precious state land to Jang/Geo media group owner Mir Shakil-ur-Rehman in Lahore while he was the chief minister of Punjab 37 years ago,'' a court official told PTI.